Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

 Improvising comes natural to you there is no situation you can’t solve by improving.
-You gain the following benefits:

 * You gain proficiency with improvised weapons.
 * If you use an item, you can do so as a bonus action (this includes non-spellcasting abilities of magic items).